Fiambre

 Fiambre is a traditional Guatemalan salad that is prepared and eaten yearly to celebrate the Day of the Dead (Día de los Muertos) and the All Saints Day (Día de Todos los Santos).
 It is served chilled and may be made with dozens of ingredients.

 History

 Fiambre started out from the tradition in Guatemala of taking dead family members their favorite dishes to the cemeteries for the Day of the Dead.
 As all different families brought food to the celebrations, they became mixed, eventually mixing them together to this all-encompassing salad.
-Ingredients usually include numerous sausages and cold cuts, pickled baby corn and onion, beets, pacaya flower, different cheeses, olives, chicken, and sometimes even brussels sprouts.
+Ingredients usually include numerous sausages and cold cuts, pickled baby corn and onion, beets, pacaya flower, different cheeses, olives, chicken, and sometimes even Brussels sprouts.

 This dish varies from family to family, recipes traditionally passed on to younger generations.
-Because of this, on the Day of The Dead, it is customary to share your fiambre with other families and relatives.
+Because of this, on the Day of the Dead, it is customary to share fiambre with other families and relatives.